Kumar-Suyash/DevTinder-backend/src/readme.md

 - Order of the rotes matter a lot "/" --> better Understanding for this route.

--Install Postman App create Workspace/Collection > test an API call.
+- Install Postman App create Workspace/Collection > test an API call.

 - Write logics to handle all the API call for GET, POST, PUT, PATCH, DELETE and test them on postman.

+- Explore routes use of ?, +, (), * in the routes

+- Use of regex in routes ex. /a/, /.*fly$/

+- Reading the query params in routes

+- Reading the dynamin routes